SleepeelS at This Art Fair

 Roses Rest, Record Display, Mariah Blue, 2021

-A newly formed cross-disciplinary music and artistic duo consisting of Alexandros Papamarkou and Mariah Blue.
+Bots & Gas is a cross-disciplinary music and artistic project consisting of Alexandros Papamarkou and Mariah Blue.
 Roses Rest is the debut album released at This Art Fair 2021.
-The songs have come from channeled sources, automatic writing, Ouija board and text writing algorithm.
-Following the whims of channeled material and leaving songwriting to chance results in a musical blend of styles and genres.
+The songs have come from channelled sources, automatic writing, Ouija board and text writing algorithm.
+Following the whims of channelled material and leaving song writing to chance results in a musical blend of styles and genres.
 The record interweaves experimental pop, dance music, multi-layered (choral) a cappella singing, spoken word and even a ballad written by a nineteenth century ghost.
+In this work, alternative ‘technologies’ are used in a generative way to uncover new combinations and possibilities.
+By using the Ouija board as an alternative knowledge seeking device (unlike google) to generate song lyrics, we are searching for paradox within definitions of technology and indeterminate methods for knowledge discovery.

 Cover Page of the foldout album booklet.
 Designed by Tariq Heijboer, 2021